rust-lang/book/src/ch05-02-example-structs.md

 Our `area` function is now defined with one parameter, which we’ve named `rectangle`, whose type is an immutable borrow of a struct `Rectangle` instance.
-As mentioned in Chapter 4, we want to borrow the struct rather than take ownership of it.
+As mentioned in [Chapter 4][references], we want to borrow the struct rather than take ownership of it.
 This way, `main` retains its ownership and can continue using `rect1`, which is the reason we use the `&` in the function signature and where we call the function.